davidtobar/ALAN/README.md

 To complete the installation process you need to follow the following steps:

  1. Download this repository.
+ 2. Install dependencies with the command: `composer install`
- 2. Put the project in the root folder of your server or the folder where do you want to publish the platform.
+ 3. Put the project in the root folder of your server or the folder where do you want to publish the platform.
- 3. Create a database and its user with all the permissions.
+ 4. Create a database and its user with all the permissions.
- 4. Acceed via URL to the platform.
+ 5. Acceed via URL to the platform.

+**Additional note:**

+ - In case if necessary, verify that the root and public directory have all necessary permissions to create, modify or delete files.
+You can do this with the command: `sudo chmod -R 775 [directory]`

 At the configuration panel you need to configure these tabs: